Pawsey-Internships/intro-unix-shell/_episodes/02-filedir.md

 > called `.bash_profile`.
 This file usually contains shell configuration
 > settings.
 You may also see other files and directories beginning
 > with `.`.
 These are usually files and directories that are used to configure
-> different programs on your computer.
-The prefix `.` is used to prevent these
+> different programs on your computer and are commonly called **dotfiles**.
+> The prefix `.` is used to prevent these configuration
-> configuration files from cluttering the terminal when a standard `ls` command
+> files from cluttering the terminal when a standard `ls` command
 > is used.
 {: .callout}